 Of course it’s not only when I recycle that we eat veggies.

 Pancit is not the only dish I cooked for the first time after being married for 20 years.
-I’ve been looking at the heart-of-a-banana’s for the longest time but refrained from cooking because the hubby kept on telling me that they’re magulang na, in other words – too mature.
+I’ve been looking at the banana flowers for the longest time but refrained from cooking buying them because the hubby kept on telling me that they’re magulang na, in other words – too mature.

 Of course old-time favorites figured in the menu, not least because they’re easy to prepare.

 Hey, much as I want to be a vegetarian, it’s hard to do so when you’re homeschooling and feeding a family of six that includes two male teenagers with suction cups in their stomachs.
 So here’s another meat dish with veggies that we ate in July.